 Smith Bros.
 Pushrods

 Smith Bros.
 Pushrods has been supplying the industry with superior quality pushrods since 1953.
 We have a large selection of ends in stock ready to build any pushrod configuration.
-From top-fuel to go-karts and all forms in between we can produce a set of pushrods that will help you win in todays competition.
+From top-fuel to go-karts and all forms in between we can produce a set of pushrods that will help you win in today's competition.

-OPEN SPRING PRESSURE
+OPEN valve SPRING PRESSURE

 RADIUS OF ENDS

-This is one of the hardest measurements to determine.
-Because of varying valve train geometry, determining the correct length pushrod is a science unto itself.
+This can be one of the hardest measurements to determine.
+Because of varying valve train geometry and design, determining the correct pushrod length is a science unto itself.
 First, let’s tackle some terminology.

-There’s overall length, which is the length measured from extreme end to end.
-This is from the very end of the ball end to the very end of the other ball end or cup end as the case may be.
+There’s “overall length”, which is the length measured from extreme end to end.
+This length is from the very end of the ball to the very end of the other ball end or cup end.
 A couple factors affect this measurement.
-One being that if the pushrod being measured has oil holes in it then the measurement could be off by the amount that the machining of the oil hole subtracted from the overall length of the end.
-This usually doesn’t adversely affect the length depending on the diameter of the hole.
+If the pushrod has oil holes, then the measurement could be off by the amount of material machined from the pushrod end for the oil hole subtracted from the overall length of the end.
+This usually doesn’t adversely affect the pushrod length depending on the diameter of the oil hole.

-We're sure questions will arise so please don't hesitate to contact us for assistance.
+We're sure questions will arise, so please don't hesitate to contact us for assistance.